-Facilitator: Peter Copple, D/Chief (Ret.)
-Email: pjcopple@telusplanet.net

-Class Time: 5:30 pm - 9:30 pm (Mon/Wed Room: 805-114

-Credit: 3 Prerequisite: None
+Facilitator: Peter Copple Email: peterc@columbia.ab.ca Class Time: 5:30 pm to 9:30 pm (Mon/Wed) Room: 805-114 Credit: 3 Prerequisite: None

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.
+Please note that when a holiday falls during the week, your class will be rescheduled for the Friday of that week.
+Students are required to make arrangements to be present at the rescheduled class.